 A great way to get to see a lot of the city in a short amount of time is to take a bike tour through the city.
 A few of the most notable bike tour operators include Mike’s Bike Tours and We Bike Amsterdam.
 These tours take you to some of the highlights of the city, but also to some of the backstreets, and cycle down Holland’s most scenic bike lanes.

-Tours are available from € 32,50 and in my opinion, are worth it.
-You get to explore
+Tours are available from about € 32,50 and in my opinion, are worth it.
+You get to explore a lot of the cool places in the city in a unique, but very Dutch way.

 WHERE TO SHOP IN AMSTERDAM?